Rudolph von Ripper: Service in the US Army

 The Army Artist Unit was suddenly dissolved in May 1943, after coming under scrutiny from Congress and criticism from the press corps.
-Mitchell Siporin's diary records that the decision came as a complete surprise to them and was described by von Ripper as "incredible".
+Siporin's diary records that the decision came as a complete surprise to them and was described by von Ripper as "incredible".
 After enquiring about either obtaining a release from the army due to his age or transferring to intelligence work, von Ripper transferred to the Intelligence Section to interrogate prisoners.

-He was assigned to the 34th Infantry Division, with whom he took part in the Invasion of Italy.
-In the 34th he acquired the nickname "Jack the Ripper".
+He was assigned to the 34th Infantry Division, with whom he took part in the Invasion of Italy, and acquired the nickname "Jack the Ripper".
 In Italy, he served as acting intelligence officer of the 2nd Battalion of the 168th Infantry Regiment.
 He also led patrols against Nazi positions, either with squads of soldiers or alone.
-For actions in these sorties he was awarded a Silver Star and oak leaf cluster, and on December 12, 1943, was promoted to second lieutenant, which fellow artist Sergeant Mitchell Siporin described as 'a battlefield appointment about which much should be said'.
-He also received a Purple Heart and Silver Star with oak leaf cluster and a Division Citation.
+For actions in these sorties he was awarded a Silver Star and oak leaf cluster, and on 12 December 1943, was promoted to second lieutenant, which Siporin described as 'a battlefield appointment about which much should be said'.
+He also received a Purple Heart with oak leaf cluster and a Division Citation.